mnezh/neptune-ai-homework/README.md

 * GNU make
 * Tested on OS X, most probably would work on Linux, precautions were made for GNU make to work on Windows, though not tested

+Steps:

-To create a python virtual environment and install all dependencies:
+1. Create a python virtual environment and install all dependencies:
 ```shell
 $ make setup
 ```

-To configure target environment details, create a `.env` file:
+2. Configure target environment details, create a `.env` file:
 ```shell
 BASE_URL=https://o2x5b-4a3w-1xb2-dot-neptune-sandbox-441620.lm.r.appspot.com
 API_TOKEN=your-token